GluuFederation/oxd-ruby/README.md

 ```

 The `ClientOxdCommands` class of the library provides all the methods required for the website to communicate with the oxD RP through sockets.
-The `UMACommands` class provides commands for UMA Resource Server(UMA RS) and UMA Requesting Party(UMA RP).
+The `UMACommands` class provides commands for UMA Resource Server(UMA RS) and UMA Requesting Party(UMA RP) protocol.

 ### Website Registration

-The website can be registered with the OP using the `@oxd_command.register_site` call.
+The website can be registered with the OpenId Provider using the `@oxd_command.register_site` call.

 ### Get Authorization URL

-The first step is to generate an authorization url which the user can visit to authorize your application to use the information from the OP.
+The first step is to generate an authorization url which the user can visit to authorize your application to use the information from the OpenId Provider.

 ```ruby
 authorization_url = @oxd_command.get_authorization_url
 ```
-Using the above url the website can redirect the user for authentication at the OP.
+Using the above url the website can redirect the user for authentication at the OpenId Provider.

 ### Get access token